 2) Spend time looking for recipes, get inspiration.

-Pinterest, magazines, newspaper, internet
+Pinterest, magazines, newspapers, and the internet

 3) Start a calendar, write it down or print it out for your notebook.